 We look the expensive menu over.
 I point out several appetizing choices, but I can tell that Alazne is barely paying attention.
 Maybe because the bags under her eyes are more prominent today, her hazel eyes seem sunken.
 She was nervously tucking a lock of light brown hair behind her ear when I place my hand on her free one, which startles her.
 I caress her skin with my thumb.

 “You aren’t fine today, are you,” I say softly.

-“I-I am so, so sorry, Asier,” she says with a weak, pitiful voice.
+“I-I am so, so sorry, Asier,” she says in a weak, pitiful voice.
 “I felt it coming yesterday.
 It’s… I’m going through another cycle.”
 Alazne palms her face with her free hand and exhales slowly before continuing.
 “I’m sorry.
 I really wanted our day to be perfect, but… I go and do this to you.
 It’s not fair.”

 I look around in case any of the other clients of the restaurant, which is crowded, or the waiters are paying attention to us.
 I lower my voice.